What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Travel from or to the office

-From 1 July the public transport is open to all types of travellers and no longer restricted to ‘necessary’ travel.
-All available seats may be used but it is recommended to keep as much distance as possible.
-People are still requested to avoid rush hours and adjust their travelling times to times that are less busy.
-Masks are mandatory in all means of public transport.
-It is still recommended that if it is possible for employees to work from home, employees should work from home.
-If employees can come to the office by means of another type of transport, it could still be advisable to do so.
+The government requests that public transport is only used for essential journeys.
+People should avoid rush hour and adjust their travelling times to times that are less busy.
+Masks are mandatory on all means of public transport.
+It is recommended that , where possible, employees should work from home.
+If employees can come to the office by means of another type of transport, it is advisable that they do so.

 - Consider methods of travel to the office